ZEdwin/ZTCT/README.md

 ZTCT - SAP ABAP Transport Checking Tool (Object Level)

 Transport Checking Tool: Analyze transports before moving them to production.
 Determine the proper order and highlight risks.
+AbapGit is highly recommended to install this tool and to keep it up to date.
+Saplink is outdated and no longer maintained.

 NOTE: This README is just a very short summary.
 For a more detailed explanation, please check out the Blog on SCN or the manual included here on GitHub.